hunzlausman/Browser_phone/README.md

-#### You can se the coments describing all the elements' functionalities respectively.You can add eventListener in jS to call these functions.
+#### You can see the coments describing all the elements' functionalities respectively.You can add eventListener in jS to call these functions.
 #### For Example:

    """// Call Answer UI